roman-milk/roman-milk.github.io/frank-and.md

  "She has a contract on the house."

  "So?
 I'll mail her a power of attorney."
-Report_Story #3